 Pete is a VP of Technology at ThreeWill.
 Pete’s primary role is driving the overall technology strategy and roadmap for ThreeWill.
 Pete also serves as ThreeWill’s Hiring Manager and is constantly looking for new talent to join the ThreeWill family.

-Teamify a Classic SharePoint Team Site with Office 365
+Teamify a Classic SharePoint Team Site with Microsoft 365

-One very simple way to do this is to use the awesome power of the Office 365 CLI!
-If you have not installed the Office 365 CLI, go do it NOW!
+One very simple way to do this is to use the awesome power of the Microsoft 365 CLI!
+If you have not installed the Microsoft 365 CLI, go do it NOW!
 I am NOT kidding.